Optomap Eye Imaging Technology at Warm Springs Optometric Group

 The Optomap Advantage

 Our Optomap technology offers a number of compelling advantages over the traditional method of retinal viewing.
 This digital photography technique requires no dilation at all.
-Instead, you simply look into a viewfinder and let the machine produce a brief, bright flash of light in front of each eye.
+Instead, you simply look into a viewfinder and let the instrument produce a brief, bright flash of light in front of each eye.
 The result is a full-color, panoramic photo showing 200 degrees of your retina in precise detail.

 The advantages of Optomap aren't limited to your personal comfort and convenience.
 The digital nature of the photography means that we can share and discuss the images with you immediately after we've taken them.
 It's also extremely easy for us to share the images with other eye professionals if necessary, and to maintain an archive of Optomap images for comparison from one exam to the next.